-In Ayurveda, Vata is ruled by the elements air and ether.
+In Ayurveda, Vata Dosha is ruled by the elements air and ether.
 These elemental effects transpire to dry and dull Vata skin, so the most vital part of a Vata skincare regime is moisturising.
 Vata elements air and ether, Vata types tend to spend, or dissipate their energy rather than store it.
-A balanced Vata type is full of creativity and vitality, but when unbalanced, Vata types can suffer from hyperactivity, fear and anxiety and indigestion, as well as dry and uneven skin tone.
+A balanced Vata type is full of creativity and vitality.
+But, unbalanced Vata types suffer from hyperactivity, fear and anxiety and indigestion, as well as dry and uneven skin tone problems like melasma.

 Like the wind, Vata-dominant people are changeable and irregularity will feature strongly in their physical and emotional characteristics.
 With a variable appetite, Vata types tend to feel the cold, may have poor circulation and love warmth and sunshine.